rdatkinson/console-finances/README.md

 # console-finances

 ## Description
 This project is designed to work out over a period of 7 years which a company experienced greatest profits and loss, down to the specific month that they experienced both.
 I used a JavaScript array, as well as accurate and descriptive variables, to get the result.
+You can view the deployed application here: https://rdatkinson.github.io/console-finances/

 ## Installation
 N/A